This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 Some states' laws have common exceptions to these requirements.
 For instance, Arizona, Iowa and Maryland have coverage exceptions for entities subject to HIPAA or Title V of the Gramm-Leach-Biley Act, or entities that must comply with the notification requirements or security breach procedures of their primary or functional federal regulator.

-Most states also exclude certain information from the definition of personal information, such as data that is publically available, redacted or encrypted (if the encryption key is not compromised).
+Most states also exclude certain information from the definition of personal information, such as data that is publicly available, redacted or encrypted (if the encryption key is not compromised).
 Many states, such as Arkansas and Iowa, also have exceptions to the notice timing requirement, such as when requested by law enforcement to prevent interference with a criminal investigation or when the covered entity needs time to determine the nature and scope of the breach.

 Additionally, there are several states, including California, Georgia and New York, that provide an exception to the requirement to provide notice if, after a determination is made, the breach is unlikely to result in material harm to the individuals whose information has been accessed.
 Further information on exceptions to state data breach notification laws are addressed in the Workplace Security sections of the Employment Law Manuel.
 There are no federal requirements relating to data breaches as indicated by N/A in the chart.